HugCls/HugCls/README.md

-2023-10-12: "Quiet people have the loudest minds." - Stephen King
+2023-10-13: "I put my heart and soul into my work, and I have lost my mind in the process." - Vincent van Gogh